i3/i3lock/README.md

 i3lock - improved screen locker
 ===============================

+# This project is not maintained

+This project has been relatively unmaintained for the past year or so, and might potentially be archived some time in 2020 if no other maintainer(s) take over.
+If you're interested, feel free to email me or just fork i3lock-color.

 _This is just a re-patched version of i3lock with the commits from [i3lock-color](https://github.com/eBrnd/i3lock-color); all the credit for the color functionality goes to [eBrnd](https://github.com/eBrnd/) !_

 ![i3lock-color in action.
 Why are you reading this?](https://github.com/PandorasFox/i3lock-color/raw/master/screenshot.png "Screenshot sample")